StackStorm-Exchange/stackstorm-backups/README.md

 # Backups Pack

-This pack backs up the MongoDB and PostgreSQL databases in a StackStorm deployment.
+This pack backs up the MongoDB database in a StackStorm deployment.
 It is currently best used on a single node deployment, but has the potential to be used for HA setups.